pdxjohnny/dffml/docs/usage/dataflows.rst

 DataFlow Deployment
 ===================

-In the :doc:`/tutorials/operations` tutorial we created a command line meta static analysis tool, ``shouldi``.
+In the :doc:`/tutorials/operations` we created a command line meta static analysis tool, ``shouldi``.

 .. code-block:: console